jalletto/flash_cards/readme.md

 # Flash Card Slack Bot
-A slack bot that tests me on spanish vocab throughout the day.
+A slack app that tests me on spanish vocab throughout the day.